 “My fellow Americans, thank you!
-Thank you for the confidence you have shown in my and my associates, not just during this campaign, but over the past forty-seven years that I have tried to help America and the world.
+Thank you for the confidence you have shown in me and my associates, not just during this campaign, but over the past forty-eight years that I have tried to help America and the world.
 We are poised to take a leap forward, a leap away from politics as usual, a leap back to government by and for the people.
 But I want all of you to understand, the presidency is not enough.
 You need to work in your states, your counties, your towns, to find and elect women and men who respect your views, who remember that the Constitution is not a grant of power to one group over another, but a set of limits on how much control the government may have over us all.
 Tom and I can lead the effort, but we need support in the Senate and the House to carry out the work of you, the people.”

 Jay continued speaking for twenty minutes as the level of the applause alternately rose and fell, but never died out completely.
 Behind him, Helena Bertinelli scanned the crowd of supporters, watching for anybody reaching for a hidden object or trying to get too close to the podium.
 Off to her left, the masked and wigged American Girl scanned the catwalks and rafters above.
 At the back of the room, Americommando studied readouts from his suit’s built-in scanners and from remote sensors placed around the building.